WANT TO BECOME A GOOD RECRUITMENT CONSULTANT?

 1) Try to respond to every CV/resume that you receive.
 Even an auto-response is appreciated.
 Candidates will not want to send their CV to you if there is zero response.

-6) Advise them on the actual job duties in as much detail as possible.
+6) Advise the candidates on the actual job duties in as much detail as possible.
 If you are unsure, please make an effort to find out from the client.
 If you were to talk “rubbish” and bluff your way through, you will lose this candidate forever and your name will be ruined in the market.

 7) Never sell the job for the sake of closing the case.
 I do really understand that there are always KPI and targets to hit, but things will get even worse if you were to sell the job and then things did not work out well for that candidate and the company.
 If that were to happen, not only will you not hit the KPI, your manager or your boss will grill you upside down!